ome/www.openmicroscopy.org/_posts/2014-10-23-common-interface.md

 Interference Contrast are not well supported-- there are no elements describing the shear of a Wollaston prism.
 Addressing such a deficit involves identifying partners who can help define critical data elements and their relationships.
 This is the approach we used to extend the OME Data Model to support HCS data-- [OME ScreenPlateWell](http://www.openmicroscopy.org/site/support/ome-model/developers/screen-plate-well.html).
 Feedback from [TDS Dresden](http://www.mpi-cbg.de/facilities/profiles/ht-tds.html), Harvard's [ICCB](http://iccb.med.harvard.edu/) and others was coalesced into an extension of the OME Data Model.
-In a rapidly innovating field like imaging, the OME Data Model will always be at least somewhat incomplete, as newly developed modalities mature and can then be included in the speciication.
+In a rapidly innovating field like imaging, the OME Data Model will always be at least somewhat incomplete, as newly developed modalities mature and can then be included in the specification.

 Regardless of these significant limitations, the approach adopted by OME has proven to be reasonably successful and effective.
 With a fairly rich